Compliance Center

 Evaluator Requirements

-Your annual evaluator must be ONE of:
+Your annual evaluator must be one of:

-• Licensed clinical or school psychologist
+• Licensed clinical psychologist or school psychologist

 Find a CHAP Evaluator ↗